Finite-Size Spectral Signatures of Order by Quantum Disorder: A Perspective from Anderson's Tower of States

-The BLM Hamiltonian has two important limits: for smaller systems, the kinetic rotor term (${\cal H}_{\rm LM}$) dominates over the ObQD-induced potential as its moment of inertia scales as $\propto (N-1)$; the rotor remains delocalized in the $\vhat{x}-\vhat{y}$ plane, hybridizing among the accidentally degenerate ground states.
+The BLM Hamiltonian has two important limits: for smaller systems, the kinetic rotor term (${\cal H}_{\rm LM}$) dominates over the ObQD-induced potential as its moment of inertia scales $\propto (N-1)$; the rotor remains delocalized in the $\vhat{x}-\vhat{y}$ plane, hybridizing among the accidentally degenerate ground states.
 In the opposite limit of larger systems, the potential dominates, localizing the rotor near the potential minima and suppressing the tunneling through the potential barriers (see Fig.~\ref{fig.cartoon}).
-The crossover between these two limits can be seen in the finite-size scaling of the BLM spectrum at a fixed $\xi$, as shown in Fig.~\ref{fig.HC-FM-scaling} for a BLM model where here we have set $\g = \g_{\rm LSWT}$.
+The crossover between these two limits can be seen in the finite-size scaling of the BLM spectrum at a fixed $\xi$, as shown in Fig.~\ref{fig.HC-FM-scaling} for a BLM model where, here, we have set $\g = \g_{\rm LSWT}$.
 Groups of four states converge as $N$ increases, becoming quasi-degenerate for sufficiently large systems, consistent with the semiclassical picture of ObQD selecting four states in the thermodynamic limit.
 The near-degeneracy of the lowest four states at $N^* \approx 64$ marks the crossover from rotor-dominated to ObQD-dominated physics [see Fig.~\ref{fig.cartoon}].
 In the large-$N$ limit, the energy gap $\Delta$ to the first excited state shown in Fig.~\ref{fig.HC-FM-scaling} approaches the ObQD-induced PG gap determined from LSWT~\cite{Rau2018}.
 The precise agreement of the PG gap from the two approaches in the large-$N$ limit is by construction, due to $\g$ being fixed using LSWT.
+While, to the best of our knowledge, no unbiased large-system-size numerical studies, e.g., quantum Monte Carlo (QMC) or density matrix renormalization group (DMRG), are available to directly compare with the gap calculated here, previous QMC studies in the compass limit $(\xi = 3\pi/2)$~\cite{Wenzel2008, Wenzel2010} suggests that such simulations may be feasible throughout the range $\pi<\xi<3\pi/2$, allowing the gap $\Delta$ to be computed.
 Thus, the BLM description offers a clear picture of the mechanism by which ObQD operates in spin-$\frac{1}{2}$ systems, from finite-size clusters to the thermodynamic limit.

 Interestingly, this Heisenberg-compass model also exhibits ObQD in the antiferromagnetic regime (i.e., $J>0$, $K>0$), but now into N\'eel order along the $\pm\vhat{x},\pm\vhat{y}$ directions~\cite{Khatua2024}.
-A direct application of the BLM framework yields a similar effective rotor physics in the finite-size spin-$\frac{1}{2}$ limit (see Supplemental Material (SM)~\cite{SM}).
+A direct application of the BLM framework yields a similar effective rotor physics in the finite-size spin-$\frac{1}{2}$ limit (see the Supplemental Material~\cite{SM}).

 {\it{Antiferromagnetic Heisenberg-Kitaev model}.}--- To demonstrate the broad applicability of this framework, we consider another model, the Heisenberg-Kitaev model on the honeycomb lattice~\cite{Chaloupka2010,Chaloupka2013,Rau2016} relevant to candidate Kitaev materials~\cite{Chaloupka2010,Chaloupka2013,Trebst2022}, that yields qualitatively different rotor physics.
 The Hamiltonian is $\cramped{{\cal H} ~=~ \sum_{\langle\vec{r}\vec{r}'\rangle\in \gamma}\left[J \vec{S}_{\vec{r}}\cdot\vec{S}_{\vec{r}'}+K S^\gamma_{\vec{r}} S^\gamma_{\vec{r}'}\right]},$ where $J, K$ are the Heisenberg and Kitaev couplings, respectively, and $\gamma = x, y, z$ labels the three types of nearest-neighbor bonds.
 The bond-dependent Kitaev interaction breaks \sutwo{} spin-rotation symmetry of the Heisenberg term down to discrete symmetries~\cite{SM}.